I wrote this post in 2016:

-I confess to sitting around feeling smug about Donald Trump.
+“I confess to sitting around feeling smug about Donald Trump.
 That could never happen here, I thought.

 “The thing that really riles people is the fact that, despite their struggling, the rich and powerful are doing better than ever before.
 Despite the thousand year struggle to create a fairer society, one where the power and wealth and opportunities were shared out relatively equitably, we’re back where we started – a handful of people have it all and the rest have virtually nothing.
 The average drone, if they’re lucky, might have a JOB.
-And you know what that spells?
+And you know what J-O-B spells?
 Just Over Broke.”

-So what has this got to do with marketing?
+“So what has this got to do with marketing?

-Marketing has not only been the engine of demand – it has also replaced religion as the opium of the people, distracting, duping and doping us while we are slowly being disempowered, over worked and driven into debt.
-Only now are people, beginning to feel the pinch at last, starting to realise “we’ve been robbed!”
+Marketing has not only been the engine of demand – it has replaced religion as the opium of the people, distracting, diverting, seducing and duping us while we are slowly being disempowered, over-worked and driven into debt.
+Here is a snapshot of that indebtedness:

 Donald Trump – made by Mad Men

-Throughout history smart operators have exploited situations where a flood of rising expectations has produced feelings of mass discontent, frustration and resentment – Wat Tyler, Danton, Robespierre, Lenin, Mao and Hitler, to name but a few.
+Throughout history smart operators have exploited situations where a flood of rising expectations has produced feelings of mass discontent, frustration and resentment – Wat Tyler, Danton, Robespierre, Lenin, Mao and Hitler, to name a few.

-If you work in marketing, I suggest it’s time to ask what kind of a world we are helping to create – how much damage are we doing when we mess with the heads and hearts of our target audience, just to entice them into buying another lip gloss or burger?
-Instead of more consumer insights let’s have a bit of hindsight and foresight.
+If you work in marketing, I suggest it’s time to ask what kind of a world we are helping to create – how much damage are we doing when we mess with the heads and hearts of our target audience, just to entice them into buying another burger or availing themselves of a new credit card?